 There are several medications that work to reduce drinking, but how do they differ?
-Here we continue to explore the ins and outs of each of these medications—this time, we’re looking at acamprosate.
+Here, we continue to explore the ins and outs of each of these medications.
+This time, we’re looking at acamprosate for alcohol treatment.
 We’ll explain what it is, how it works, its pros and cons, and how it compares to other medications.

 What Is Acamprosate?

-Furthermore, unlike with some other drugs for alcohol addiction, studies have shown that acamprosate is much more effective at maintaining abstinence than reducing alcohol intake.
+Unlike with some other drugs for alcohol addiction, studies have shown2 that acamprosate is much more effective at maintaining abstinence than reducing alcohol intake.
 It’s mainly for preventing relapses.

 Considerations When Taking Acamprosate